latorreandrea/Besige-/README.md

 # Testing:

+## Fixed Bugs

--I used [PEP8 online](http://pep8online.com/) to check code for PEP8 requirements.
+- I used [PEP8 online](http://pep8online.com/) to check code for PEP8 requirements.
+Bugs in writing the code were inherent in the unintentional creation of blanks.
+Still impossible to remove this error results at the end of the code but this does not affect the functioning of the code

--Input for scout and spy: if i put casual strings the game stop to work.
+- Input for scout and spy: if i put casual strings the game stop to work so i had to create a function to control if the user use numbers instead strings

--The loop phase dont play as i aspected so i create a alive variable to check the loop phase and stop it properly.
+- The loop phase dont play as i aspected so i create a alive variable to check the loop phase and stop it properly.

+## Existing bugs

+- The analysis function does not always seem to correctly calculate the days in which the player chooses to forage

 # Deployment